 Lesson #4: Don’t Constantly Wait For Something Better

 Life is inherently chaotic and unpredictable until it becomes boring and monotonous.

-In some occasions, the above two actions are required, but in most of the cases, we’re simply fantasizing.
+On some occasions, the above two actions are required, but in most of the cases, we’re simply fantasizing.
 Desperate in our desire for something new to happen, we engage in a drama-type situation worthy of a soap opera.

 Our chronic displeasure prompts us to act stupid: quitting a good job, leaving someone who loves us, abandoning our home.
-As mentioned, sometimes the above things should be pursued but in most of the cases, our mind simply wants entertainment.
+As mentioned, sometimes the above things should be pursued but generally, our mind simply wants entertainment.

 A new job will require learning new skills and acquiring new contacts.
 In essence, this might be good but it can also waste a lot of our precious time.
 The same applies when considering another partner.
 At first, the new relationship will feel exciting.
 You’ll cuddle and have sex all the time but as times go by you might see flaws in the new person that you can’t tolerate.

 Running after the latest trends won’t lead to anything productive.
 Life will get boring at some point, whether we like it or not.
 It’s best to focus on strengthening your relationship with the people around you than seeking for creating other shallow ones.
 The same applies to our work.
 It’s (usually) better to focus on being the best at what you’re doing now than involving yourself in new industries you know nothing about.

 Lesson #5 Resist the Downward Pull of the Group

 When among others we behave differently.
 We often forget our principles and desires and we start to imitate what others are saying and doing, slowly losing a sense of our uniqueness and the ability to think for ourselves.
 Our only concern is to fit in.
 To feel that we are part of the group.
 That’s why we experience different emotions when we are surrounded by others.